Emilie Mechelin: Career

-Mechelin taught singing from early on, with her pupils including the likes of Emma Engdahl-Jägerskiöld, Emmy Achté and Ida Basilier-Magelssen.
+Mechelin taught singing from early on, with her pupils including Emma Engdahl-Jägerskiöld, Emmy Achté and Ida Basilier-Magelssen.

 In 1882, Mechelin was appointed the first teacher of voice at the Helsinki School of Music (Helsingin Musiikkiopisto), which post she held until 1885, when she moved to Kristiania (now Oslo) and later to Stockholm to continue her teaching career.

-In the latter part of her career, Mechelin gave up singing almost entirely, dedicating herself instead to giving private tuition.
-She did still occasionally perform at concerts until the age 60, by which time her voice had changed to mezzo-soprano.
+In the latter part of her career, Mechelin gave up singing almost entirely, dedicating herself instead to giving private lessons.
+She occasionally performed at concerts until the age of 60, by which time her voice had changed to mezzo-soprano.